ARM-software/astc-encoder/Docs/FileFormat.md

 Magic number
 ------------

-The 4 byte magic number at the start of the file acts as a format identifier.
+The 4-byte magic number at the start of the file acts as a format identifier.

 ```
     magic[0] = 0x13;